-For more information on setting up a Helix Proxy, see Helix Core Server Administrator Guide.
+See Helix Proxy in the Helix Core Server Administrator Guide.

 P4PORT

 For the Perforce service (server, broker, or proxy), the port number on which it listens, and the network transport(s) to which it is to bind.

 For Helix server applications, the protocol, host and port number of the Perforce service with which to communicate.
 The most communicate communications protocols are tcp (plaintext over TCP/IP) or ssl (SSL over TCP/IP).